logsearch/logsearch-boshrelease/docs/bulk_api.md

 To use your own bulk requests with this release, take the following steps:

   * Fork the [logsearch-addons](https://github.com/logsearch/example-logsearch-addon-boshrelease) bosh release
-  * Modify the request file in `logsearch-addons/src/create_bulk_request/request`
+  * Modify the request file in `logsearch-addons/src/bulk_request/request`
+  * N.B.
+You can add as many bulk request files as you like in the
+  * `logsearch-addons/src/bulk-request` directory
-  * Colocate the create_bulk_request job template from the logsearch-addons onto the logsearch-boshrelease maintenance vm
+  * Colocate the bulk_request job template from the logsearch-addons as an errand into the logsearch-boshrelease
   * Include the logsearch-addons under the releases section of your manifest
-  * Include the path to the bulk request files under elasticsearch_config.bulk_data_files (this supports multiple files, which are configurable in the [logsearch-addons](https://github.com/logsearch/example-logsearch-addon-boshrelease) bosh release)
   * Upload the addons release and deploy.
+  * Run the errand `bosh run errand bulk_request`

 Your manifest should look something like: